 Hue is often a city overlooked by many travellers making their way through Vietnam.
 It’s unfortunate as this central city is a small yet stunning city to stop in along the Perfume River.
 It was the capital of Vietnam for 143 years (1802–1945) where Emperors lived.
-Today you can walk through their residences and see the historic ruins that are being restored.
+Today you can walk through their residences and see the historic ruins that are being restored as one of the main things to in Hue.
 In the state that they are currently in there is a sense of calm and beauty.

 History is simply everywhere you look in Hue from tombs to the tallest pagoda in Vietnam, Hue is one city that is worth adding to your Vietnam itinerary, history buff or not because Hue is a Vietnam must see.
 Keep reading, I cover what to do in Hue, things to see in Hue and where to stay.

 Find what to see in Hue for a 1-2 day stop in this historic city and the top attractions in Hue.
 Many of the most historic things to do in Vietnam are here.

 The Imperial City, also known as The Citadel, is where you can start your Hue sightseeing.
 The Imperial City is a walled city where Vietnam’s Emperors lived with thick stone walls surrounding the interior buildings.
 It has been damaged from battles but restoration is ongoing.
 Inside you can see the buildings both damaged and restored with intricate details.
 I recommend picking up a guide that explains what each building is.
 The entire city is surrounded by a gorgeous moat filled with water lilies.

 Pro tip: Make sure you head to the right gate!
 There is only one way to enter.